 In India, the impact of ecology on crime is apparently to be seen in dacoit-infested forest regions and ravines of Rajasthan, Madhya Pradesh and Uttar Pradesh where opportunities for escape and detection are plenty.
-Similarly, pilgrim places of India are the breeding ground for all sorts of anti-social activities such as cheating, stealing, exploiting, etc. The cheats operating in the guise of fortune-tellers and Sadhus are often the first rate criminals who carry on their dubiousactivities right under the nose of the custodians of law in these so called holy places.
+Similarly, pilgrim places of India are the breeding ground for all sorts of anti-social activities such as cheating, stealing, exploiting, etc. The cheats operating in the guise of fortune-tellers and Sadhus are often the first rate criminals who carry on their dubious activities right under the nose of the custodians of law in these so called holy places.
 The proponents of ecological theory attribute social disorganisation as the main cause of criminality.
 They believe that treating or punishing the individual offenders would do little to alleviate the problem and the solution is to be found in making efforts to stabilise the social organisation and promoting community feeling, particularly among youths.
 As Durkheim rightly put it, "the overall disorder and disorganisation, social and personal shifts behaviour is directed of crime".

 The regional comparisons of crime rate in different parts of the country sufficiently indicate that certain crimes are peculiar to a particular location.
 It can therefore, be inferred that ecology of crime consists in the study of influences such as neighbourhood, population, topographical factors, etc., on criminals considered from the point of view of location.
 Commenting on this aspect, Donald Taft observed that "ecology of crime may be studied in terms of location of criminal or residences of delinquents or some supposed influence upon crime which has distribution in terms of space and topography".
-He further observed that criminals are often mobile and there seems to be a casual relationship between location of delinquency and the criminal.
-It may, however, be pointed out that ecology of crime need not be confused with the proximity of crime and social conditions.
-The predominant consideration in the ecology of crime is topographical conditions of different regions and their impact on causation of crime peculiar tothose places.
+He further observed that criminals are often mobile and there seems to be a casual relationship between location of delinquency and the proximity of crime and social conditions.
+The predominant consideration in the ecology of crime is topographical conditions of different regions and their impact on causation of crime peculiar to those places.
 Thus, ecology is undoubtedly one of the multiple factors of crime causation.